-While oftentimes women are known to suffer from low testosterone levels, which can cause an array of unwanted symptoms, they have other problems as well.
-Women are also at risk from high testosterone levels, which come with their own bag of tricks.
-Read on to learn more about this condition and its symptoms, in order to recognize if testosterone imbalance may be the culprit.
+When discussing testosterone levels in women, it’s most common to hear about suffering from low levels of the hormone, which can cause an array of unwanted symptoms.
+Problems can, however, appear at the opposite end.
+Women are at risk from high testosterone levels as well, which come with their own bag of tricks.
+Read on to learn more about this condition and its symptoms so you too can recognize whether testosterone imbalance may be the culprit.

-Research has suggested that between 4% and 7% of women produce too much testosterone in their ovaries.
-Abnormally high levels of testosterone in woman can cause a variety of problematic and embarrassing symptoms.
+Research has suggested that between 4 and 7% of women produce too much testosterone in their ovaries.
+Abnormally high levels of the hormone in woman can cause a variety of problematic and embarrassing symptoms.
 Listed below are the most frequently reported signs of elevated testosterone levels in women.

 The most common symptoms of excess testosterone are:

-Increased Hair Growth: Often women with high testosterone levels may develop increased hair growth on the upper lip, face, chest, nipples, lower abdomen and other parts of the body.
-Additionally, fine body hairs may turn course and darken.
+- Increased hair growth.
+Often, women with high testosterone levels may develop increased hair growth on the upper lip, face, chest, nipples, lower abdomen, and other parts of the body.
+Additionally, fine body hairs may turn coarse and darken.

-Male Pattern Baldness: High levels of testosterone in women can also result in a thinning of the scalp hair, a condition called androgenic alopecia, especially if a woman has a genetic disposition to baldness.
+- Male pattern baldness.
+High levels of testosterone in women can also result in a thinning of scalp hair, a condition called androgenic alopecia, especially for those with a genetic disposition to baldness.

-Deepening of the Voice: This symptom may be a gradual change of high vocal pitches or a rapid change.
+- Deepening of the voice.
+This symptom may be a gradual or rapid change from high vocal pitches to lower ones.